Contents

 The native Maasai were allowed to graze their cattle along the crater rim of Ngorongoro.

-4. Ngorongoro crater is home to rare species including the Black Rhino
+4. Ngorongoro Crater is home to rare species, including the Black Rhino

-Ngorongoro crater remains one of the few places around the world where the Rhino population can live and thrive.
+Ngorongoro Crater remains one of the few places around the world where the Rhino population can live and thrive.

-Sad facts about the massive decline of these species, up 98% by 1995.
+Sad facts about the massive decline of these species, up to 98% by 1995.
 With less than 6,000 remaining in the field.

-Ngorongoro crater itself contributes to more than 20 Black Rhinos living within the crater rim.
+Ngorongoro Crater itself contributes to more than 20 Black Rhinos living within the crater rim.

 For many years Ngorongoro conservation area was inhabited by the Maasai people.